platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

 Now every time you run `platform source-operation:run download-drupal-extension --variable env:EXTENSION=drupal/token` using the CLI on a given branch, the operation will download the `drupal/token` on that branch.

-Note that the extension is not yet installed, so you need to enable it via the Drupal management interface or using drush.
+Note that the if its a new extension, after the Source Operation finishes, you need to enable the new extension via the Drupal management interface or using drush.

 ## External integrations